versluis/The-WP-Guru-2013/README.md

 * dedicated page templates to list articles in specific categories
 * word count feature for Table of Contents
 * adds the Apple Podcasts Bagde underneath respective categories
+* implements the Auhor Bio Box on single user sites

 # Plugins
 I use a number of plugins to make the rest of the site tick: